RUSAL takes $1.4 billion writedown on Norilsk stake

 RUSAL said fourth-quarter earnings before interest, tax, depreciation and amortization (EBITDA), stripping out Norilsk, fell 46 percent to $382 million.

-Despite the writedown, RUSAL reported a carrying value for the Norilsk stake of $9.2 billion as of December 31 - higher than a market value of $7.4 billion at the time and far below the estimated $14 billion paid in 2008.
+Despite the writedown, RUSAL reported a carrying value for the Norilsk stake of $9.2 billion as of December 31 - higher than a market value of $7.4 billion at the time and far below the estimated $14 billion it paid for it in 2008.

-Auditor KPMG said it lacked reports from Norilsk - which has yet to announce 2011 financials - to take a view on RUSAL’s valuation of the Norilsk stake.
+Auditor KPMG gave a qualified opinion on the accounts, saying it lacked reports from Norilsk - which has yet to announce 2011 financials - to take a view on RUSAL’s valuation of the Norilsk stake.

-Analysts noted RUSAL’s bottom line was heavily distorted by non-cash items and they focused instead on the top line and core profits as key to its ability to service its debts.
+Analysts noted, however, that RUSAL’s bottom line was typically heavily distorted by non-cash items and that they focused instead on the top line and core profits as key to its ability to service its debts.

 “Nobody can forecast this company’s performance at the bottom line because of all the one-offs,” said Vadim Astapovich, an analyst at VTB Capital in Moscow.
 “People are looking at the top line and EBITDA.”

-RUSAL shares added 4 percent in Hong Kong after tumbling 14 percent last week and are now 59 percent below their 2011 high.
-Norilsk shares fell 1 percent to 5,755 roubles.
+RUSAL shares added 4 percent in Hong Kong after tumbling 14 percent last week, when they fell by as much as 65 percent from their 2011 high.
+Norilsk shares fell 1.5 percent to 5,719 roubles.

 RUSAL faces no significant principal repayments until 2016 and analysts doubt that Deripaska, who holds a 47.4 percent stake in the company, will part with the Norilsk stake.